joelparkerhenderson/wordbooks/pages/consulting-agreement/index.md

 * Governing law: Specify the jurisdiction and governing law that will apply to the consulting agreement.

 Some other important provisions that may be included in a consulting agreement include liability, insurance, indemnification, and non-compete clauses.

-Consulting agreements are used in a wide range of industries and fields, including management consulting, legal consulting, financial consulting, and IT consulting.
-They are typically used when a client requires specialized expertise or assistance in a particular area, but does not want to hire a full-time employee.